One of the top questions we get asked is “What photography gear do I need?”

 - Nikon 70-200 mm F2.8: This is a general purpose lens I use for everything.

-- Nikon 200-500 mm: A good wildlife lens when animals aren’t too far away.
+- Nikon 200-500 mm: A good wildlife lens when animals aren’t too far away, and it’s not too heavy for hiking.

 - Rokinon 24 mm F1.4: If you are interested in photographing the Milky Way, this is a wonderful lens to use.